Fiat JTD engine: Suzuki

-1.9 JTD/JTDm/Multijet/Twin Turbo Multijet/CDTI/TiD/TTiD/DDiS
+1.9 JTD/JTDm/Multijet

 The most common JTD engine is the 1.9 L straight-4 found on various brands and models.
 The first car that used this engine was the Alfa Romeo 156 in 1997 (105 PS), making it the world's first common-rail diesel passenger car.
 In 1999, it was introduced in the Fiat Brava, Bravo and Marea range, as well as in the Fiat Punto JTD with a smaller, fixed-geometry turbocharger and 80.
 PS.
 There were also 85 PS, 101 PS, 110.
 PS, and 115 PS versions available.
-The engine block weighs approximately 125 kg, the cylinder head features an overhead camshaft with directly actuated valves.
+The engine block weighs approximately 125 kg and the cylinder head features an overhead camshaft with directly actuated valves.
 The Multijet second generation features an advanced common-rail system and is available with seven different power outputs.
 The 8-valve version has 101 PS, 120.
 PS, or 130.
 PS and the 16-valve version has 134 PS, 138 PS, 150.
 PS, or 170.
 PS.
 Except for the 101 PS Multijet, all engines feature a variable-geometry turbocharger.
 Opel also uses a version of this engine.
 Their CDTI engine, manufactured in Pratola Serra, Italy and Kaiserslautern, Germany, is the product of the half-decade joint venture between GM and Fiat.
-It is used in the Vectra, Signum, Astra, Zafira, Cadillac BLS and Suzuki SX4 as well as some Saabs marked as TiD and TTiD (twinturbo version).
+It is used in the Vectra, Signum, Astra, Zafira, Cadillac BLS and Suzuki SX4 as well as some Saabs marked as TiD and TTiD (twin-turbo version).